uacaps/NSObject-ObjectMap/README.md

 So in this example, we have a JSON string that represents a Person.
 This Person has a name and two array properties, FavoriteColors and FavoritePeople.
 FavoriteColors is an array of strings and FavoritePeople is an array of Person objects.
 As you can tell, the custom init method we created for Person.m sets the <code>propertyArrayMap</code> up to handle what type of object should be contained (in the setValue) and what key to match it to (forKeyPath).
 As with the other properties and keys mentioned earlier, make sure that these are spelled correctly for proper deserialization and object creation.

-**Working with NSDates**

-In the <code>NSObject+ObjectMap.h</code> file there are two #define constants representing the format/timezone information for NSDate deserialization.
-Match these to the JSON you are getting back so that NSDateFormatter creates the NSDate objects correctly.
-These properties are:

-* OMDateFormat
-* OMTimeZone

 **Going from JSON to Object**

 At this point, you should have your custom NSObjects created and your JSON data returning from a webservice, ready to be turned directly into those objects.
 Now for the easy part.
 Use the built in NSJSONSerialization methods to turn your JSON data into an NSDictionary or an NSArray, then we're going to pass that into a method that will return your custom NSObject from that.
 We're going to use the Person JSON snippet from earlier to illustrate this: